 Banana, Pear and Oat Toddler Cookies.
 Say goodbye to processed snacks!
-These healthy toddler cookies are allergy friendly and contain no added sugar, making them a healthy snack that toddlers love!
+These healthy toddler cookies are allergy friendly and contain no added sugar, honey or sweetener making them a healthy snack that toddlers love!

 These mini oat cookies can be whipped up very quickly which makes them perfect when you are out of snacks for hungry tummies.
 They contain no wheat, dairy, eggs or sugar so are allergy and intolerance friendly.

 **2017 update** This post has been popular since it was originally posted in November 2016.
 I have had many happy emails from mums who have kids with allergens saying their toddlers love these!
 This recipe has been slightly modified and has now been updated with a video.

 These healthy oat cookies are naturally sweetened with fruit and cinnamon, which means no added sugar, honey or sweeteners.
 The banana in them makes them nice and soft so they can be easy to eat for little ones that don’t have a full set of teeth yet.

 I have used rolled oats in this recipe but if your your child is still weaning then rolled oats may be a bit too chewy so you can easily replace these with quick oats.

 After the events of last couple of weeks with an earthquake in New Zealand and an astounding election result in the US, things including me have felt a little shaken up and writing about food has seemed rather trivial.
 Last week I just didn’t have the heart to write an upbeat blog post………so I didn’t.
 My heart goes out to the people of New Zealand who’s lives have been changed forever by this recent earthquake.